 Fonda San Miguel.
 Credit Paul Bardagjy.

 6. Top Notch: Enjoy old school curb service at this 1971 family-owned gem, featured in the 1993 film "Dazed and Confused."

 7. The Tavern: Built in 1916, fans have been enjoying The Tavern's pub fare and authentic vibe for decades.

-8. Fonda San Miguel: Don't miss the legendary Sunday brunch at this Mexican icon in Central Austin.
+8. Fonda San Miguel: Don't miss the legendary happy hour at this Mexican icon in Central Austin.

 9. Sandy's Hamburgers: Serving up beloved burgers since the 1940s, Sandy's keeps it simple with juicy cheeseburgers, old-fashioned frozen custard and more.

 10. El Patio: This family-owned Tex-Mex restaurant has served UT students and Austinites since 1954.

 11. Matt's El Rancho: A Tex-Mex staple in Austin since 1952, don't miss the famed Bob Armstrong Dip at Matt's.